simpledevio/simpledev-css/README.md

 # simpledev.css

 The goal of simpledev.css is to create a mostly classless CSS framework.
 We are starting off with working on a handful of components and will add the classless code later.
+This project is inspired by Water.css, Pico, and Bootstrap.

 ## Getting Started